 PrettyLittleThing claims to be going greener.

-PrettyLittleThing is actually known for selling “The £5 Dress” (about $6.79 USD), which the brand claims to make using fabric that would otherwise go to waste, in a supposed effort to make products accessible and affordable “to everyone.”
+PrettyLittleThing is actually known for selling “The £5 Dress” (about $6.52 USD, as of July 2023), which the brand claims to make using fabric that would otherwise go to waste, in a supposed effort to make products accessible and affordable “to everyone.”
 That said, PrettyLittleThing could be much more effective in reducing waste if it worked to design patterns that produced less waste in the first place.

 Not to mention, The £5 Dress is still made in the same sweatshops as PrettyLittleThings other garments, about which boohoo group provides no information, despite the parent company making a 2021 pledge to do so for all of its brands by the end of 2021.